ryangrose/check-script/README.md

 # check-script

-I always forget what time I got to and left work, so this is a little script to help me.
+A tool to help me remember what time I got to and left work.
 It is also a chance to try out some haskell